joaoag/GildedRose-JS/README.md

 Program Structure:
 -----

-The Account class is responsible for monitoring the account history.
-It has methods for making withdrawals and deposits and keeping track of the dates on which they were made and the balance that resulted from these transactions.

-The Statement class is responsible for outputting this information into the format described in the 'Acceptance Criteria' section above.

-There are no dependencies between the classes.
+Item: Instances of item have a name, value and sellIn <br>
+Shop: Stores an array of items  <br>
+SellIn: Calculates an item's SellIn <br>
+Sort: Decides how an item's updated value should be calculated <br>
+Sulfuras, Backstage, Normal, Conjured and Brie: Each calculates their respective item type's changing value <br>

 Outcome:
 -----

-* Everything created using strict TDD (all tests passing, 100% test coverage)
+* Everything created using strict TDD (all tests passing)

 * Practised Git workflow, working on specific branches for each feature before merging back into master (committing with each significant piece of work finished)

-* First four user stories met
+* All user stories met